itopaloglu83/Nand-to-Tetris/README.md

 ## Repository

 This repository contains my Nand to Tetris project solutions.
+The course is comprised of two parts, hardware and software.
+Each part contains six projects that are self-contained in accordance with the abstraction principle.

 ## References